 So who is responsible for the mess?

 The kotedaar, Nitin Kumar, pleaded that he did what was expected of him.
 “I submitted the forms in the supply office in Jaunpur, and made sure they were uploaded,” he said.
-The verification of the forms was the responsibility of the pradhan and the secretary, he claimed.
+The verification of the forms was the responsibility of the pradhan and the secretary, he added.

 The defacto pradhan, Bharat Yadav, distanced himself from the process.
 “Government officials do the verification,” he said.
 Asked about the complaints about the well-to-do being among the beneficiaries, he said, “If anyone has complaints, they should go to the block office.”